-Once you have created your advanced filter, you can save it by clicking on the “Save Filter” button.
+Once you have created your advanced filter, you can save it by applying the filter to the page using the “Apply Filter” button and then clicking the “Save Filter” icon.

 Pinned Filters is a section in the top left corner of the entity search page in the Knowledge Graph that can display your most commonly used Saved Filters.
 Pinning a saved filter allows you and other users in the account to quickly access and apply those filters to view a set of entities on the entity search page.
 You can only pin a filter after it is saved.
 If you don’t have any saved filters, the Pinned Filters section will not appear on the entity search page in your account.

 Note: All users within the account will see the same pinned filters.

 To manage your pinned filters, click on the three dots that appear next to PINNED FILTERS in the top left corner of Knowledge Graph and click Manage Pinned Filters.

 Then select the checkbox next to each filter you would like to pin or uncheck to remove a pinned filter.